ofiwg/libfabric/man/fi_poll.3.md

 fi_wait
 : Waits for one or more wait objects in a set to be signaled.

+fi_trywait
+: Indicate when it is safe to block on wait objects using native OS calls.

 fi_control
 : Control wait set operation or attributes.